heart failure agents

 Concurrent ingestion of grapefruit juice may ↑ blood levels and the risk of adverse effects and should be avoided.

-PO (Adults) 5 mg twice daily for two weeks, dose may then be adjusted based on heart rate, not to exceed 7.5 mg twice daily; patients with conduction defects or bradycardia–2.5 mg twice daily initially.
+PO (Adults): 5 mg twice daily for 2 wk; dose may then be adjusted based on heart rate, not to exceed 7.5 mg twice daily; Patients with conduction defects or bradycardia– 2.5 mg twice daily initially.

 Tablets: 5 mg, 7.5 mg